 Average Weather in Kansas City Missouri, United States

-In Kansas City, the temperature typically varies from 24°F to 90°F over the course of the year, and is rarely below 7°F or above 99°F.
+In Kansas City, the summers are hot, muggy, and wet; the winters are chilly, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 24°F to 90°F and is rarely below 7°F or above 99°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Kansas City, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Kansas City begins around June 8 and lasts for 4.7 months, ending around October 30.
 On August 26, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 72% of the time, and overcast or mostly cloudy 28% of the time.

 The cloudier part of the year begins around October 30 and lasts for 7.3 months, ending around June 8.
 On February 12, the cloudiest day of the year, the sky is overcast or mostly cloudy 52% of the time, and clear, mostly clear, or partly cloudy 48% of the time.